 You can make changes to the labeling interface and configuration in the project settings.

-You cannot remove labels or change the type of labeling being performed unless you delete existing annotations using those labels.
+- You cannot remove labels or change the type of labeling being performed unless you delete any existing annotations that are using those labels.

-- In Label Studio UI, open the project you want to modify.
+- In Label Studio, open the project you want to modify.

 - Click Settings.